gstgeorge/dealersolutions-website/pages/services.md

 ---
 permalink: /services

-title:
+title: Services
 subtitle:

+# Override meta attributes
+meta-title:
+meta-desc:
+meta-img:
+meta-type:

+# Page header options
 header-img:
-header-txt-col:
+header-txt-color:
-header-txt-hide: true
+header-txt-hide:
 ---

-## Photos
+# Photos

 At Dealer Solutions, creating a professional photo set is our specialty.
 Our process is specifically designed to get your cars online as quickly and efficiently as possible, while ensuring that the photos we deliver are consistently of a quality that will exceed your expectations.